trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *   Hold the 6 button down for more than 5 seconds, and then release, you will see the light turn off.
 *   Re-enter your PIN, you will see the OnlyKey LED fade in and out continuously (Red if OnlyKey Color) while in config mode.

 {% include callout.html content="**Step 4.** Paste the copied private key into the RSA Private Key box.
-Ensure *Auto* is selected as Slot, the same passphrase you used with Keybase (Or Mailvelope) is entered as passphrase.
+Ensure *Auto* is selected as Slot, the same passphrase you used with Keybase (Or Protonmail / Mailvelope) is entered as passphrase.
 When finished select Save to OnlyKey" type="default" %}

 {% include image.html file="loadkey1.jpeg" %}